 1. What people or group of people would you consider as our modern day equivalent to "orphans and widows?"

 2. When have you experienced justice, mercy or compassion from others in your own life?
 What were the effects of what you have experienced?
 How has this influenced the way you show justice, mercy or compassion to others?

+3. Consider Zechariah 7:9-10.
+In what ways might we oppress others, even unintentionally?
 What do you see as being the root causes of this?
 What part does our Western culture play in this?

-Application: ne small, practical act of compassion that you can have on the people or group of peopl I in Revelation: Question 1.
-Carry that out today. that person a ne person that previously has shown you justice, mercy or compassion.
-If possible, contained thank them.
-If not, say a short prayer of thanksgiving to God for that person and th time in your life. life.
-Reflection: "Lord, you sa id, 'look after orphans and widows in their distress.'
-Help me look after those who are i Reflection: "Lord, you saneed around id, 'look after orphans and widows in their distress.'
-Help me look after those who are i Reflection: "Lord, you sa id, 'look after orphans and widows in their distress.'
-Help me look after those who are i Reflection: "Lord, you sa id, 'look after orphans and widows in their distress.'
-Help me look after those who are i
+1. Think of one small, practical act of compassion that you can have on the people or group of people you identified in Revelation: Question 1.
+Carry that out today.

+2. Identify one person that previously has shown you justice, mercy or compassion.
+If possible, contact that person and thank them.
+If not, say a short prayer of thanksgiving to God for that person and that time in your life.

+"Lord, you said, 'look after orphans and widows in their distress.'
+Help me look after those who are in need around me today."